Massachusett language: Massachusett influences in the English language

 The coastal dialects of Eastern New England English absorbed many more of these words due to longer interaction and the fact that they are spoken over the territory of Massachusett and related languages.
 The majority of Algonquian loan words fell into obscurity by the end of the nineteenth century, coinciding locally with the death of the last speakers of Massachusett as well as nationally with the complete subjugation of all of North America's indigenous peoples and policies, largely successful, implemented to eradicate Native American political units, languages and culture.
 Most of the local dialectal words suffered the same fate, but a legacy of it survives in the use of quahog and chogset to refer to the 'hard-shelled clam' or 'round clam' Mercenaria mercenaria and an edible wrasse fish, Tautoga onitis, known elsewhere as black porgy, chub, blackfish or oyster-fish.
 The dwindled vocabulary, only fifty or so terms from New England are still current and most only locally are nevertheless important for two reasons.
 Firstly, they represent the second oldest and largest corpus of Algonquian loan words after Powhatan, and are among the first true 'Americanisms' that began to differentiate American English.
 Secondly, the Massachusett loan words resisted replacement to lexical borrowings from other indigenous languages.
 Although American English has since adopted 'tipi', 'hogan' and 'quiggly hole' to refer to quite different housing structures, in the early part of the nineteenth century, referring to them all as wigwams was commonplace as it was already adopted as the general word for a Native American dwelling.
-Similarly, moose was not replaced by Lakota héblaska, Navajo deeteel nor Haida chask'w, but in fact replaced Lower Chinook hyas mowitch with the corresponding Chinook Jargon word moose from Massachusett, via English, having replaced the original term.

 Most of the 'wigwam words', including wigwam, were not borrowed directly from Massachusett but instead were drawn from Massachusett Pidgin.
 Simpler in grammar, it also incorporated archaic word forms and forms from neighboring languages understood over a broader region.
 For instance, the English settlers used sachem and sagamore somewhat interchangeably to refer to tribal leaders or 'chiefs'.
 Sachem is likely from Massachusett sontim or sachem (sôtyum) whereas sagamore, from Massachusett Pidgin sagamore (*sôkumô), either an archaic construction or from Eastern Abenakian sàkama, but all descend from Proto-Algonquian *sa·kima·wa.
 Similarly, the English settlers adopted meechum for 'food' and wigwam for 'house' from Pidgin meechum (*meechum) and wigwam (*weekuwôm), with the proper Massachusett terms being meetsuwonk (meechuwôk) and wek (week), 'her/his house', or wetu (weetyuw), 'house' (in general), respectively, with all forms descendants of Proto-Algonquian *wi·kiwa·ʔmi.